improving-minnesota/react-redux-workshop/labs/lab-03-routing.md

 import Employees from './components/employees/Employees';
 import Timesheets from './components/timesheets/Timesheets';
 ```
-- Next we'll import the some the classes from the react router
+- Next we'll import some classes from the react router

 ```javascript
 import {BrowserRouter, Route, Switch, Redirect} from 'react-router-dom';